top of page

 “The Pretty Chord.” (cute…huh?)

 So just like in writing sessions in the past, we would sing vocal and instrumental melodies to each other over the chords were planning on using in the tune.
 But, now we had a new wrinkle to add to our songwriting technique.
-It was our new secret weapon:

 The implementation of the “Mighty Wollensak Mono Tape Recorder.”